Director of Labor Policy

 F. Vincent Vernuccio is director of labor policy at the Mackinac Center for Public Policy.
 He is a graduate of the Ave Maria School of Law in Ann Arbor, Mich.
 Under President George W. Bush he served as special assistant to the assistant secretary for administration and management in the Department of Labor.

-Vernuccio has published articles and op-eds in such newspapers and magazines as Investor’s Business Daily, The New York Times, The Washington Times, National Review, Forbes and The American Spectator.
+Vernuccio has published articles and op-eds in such newspapers and magazines as The Wall Street Journal, New York Times, Investor’s Business Daily, The Washington Times, National Review, Forbes and The American Spectator.
 He has been cited in several books, and he is a frequent contributor on national television and radio shows, such as "Your World" with Neil Cavuto and Varney and Company.

 Vernuccio is a sought-after voice on labor panels nationally and in Washington, D.C.
 A regular guest on Fox News channels, Vernuccio has been described by Stuart Varney as a “top union watchdog.”